logmannn/recipebox/README.md

 * Create a RecipeBox object called Recipe Box that will hold all the recipes -- X

-* Instantiate a Recipe object called tempRecipe
+* Instantiate a Recipe object called tempRecipe -- X

-* Write to a property in the tempRecipe object
+* Write to a property in the tempRecipe object -- X

-* Fill the Ingredients and Instructions array of tempRecipe with mock data
+* Fill the Ingredients and Instructions array of tempRecipe with mock data -- X

 * Create a method in RecipeBox to **Add** a recipe to the AllRecipes array of Recipe objects